f5devcentral/f5-demo-NGINXaaS-for-Azure/README.md

 This is shell script that runs through the clout-init process.

-These two demo servers are statically assigned 10.0.1.10 and 10.0.1.11 and both listen on port 80 Each demo app server will be assigned a public IP, an NSG assigned to allown only your public IP to ssh to it and the public key configured outside of this repo to login.
+These two demo servers are statically assigned 10.0.1.10 and 10.0.1.11 and both listen on port 80 Each demo app server will be assigned a public IP, an NSG assigned to allow only your public IP to ssh to it and the public key configured outside of this repo to login.

 ## Two echo containers are deployed via module containers

-These two echo server instances are deployed and configured in the nginx.conf file to respond when you issue requests to the "NGINXaaS Public IP" and the /container URI.
+These two echo server instances are deployed and configured in the **nginx.conf** file to respond when you issue requests to the "NGINXaaS Public IP" and the /container URI.

-Echo servers are great to immmediately see all of the related headers and so on that the web servers see when you make a request reflected back to you in the page render.
+Echo servers are great to immediately see all of the related headers and so on that the web servers see when you make a request reflected back to you in the page render.

 The two containers are configured so they will always deploy with the same IPs, 10.0.2.4 and 10.0.2.5.

 ## NGINXaaS deployment

 The NGINXaaS deployment is configured and set with a public IP and is ready to configure.
 NGINXaaS when provisioned will have a default configuration applied.

 You are now ready to go into the Azure Portal and setup the NGINXaaS configuration and so on.